-The Afya programme is proudly supported by MSD Animal through the donation of its NOBIVAC® Rabies vaccine.
-By vaccinating pets in practice with a NOBIVAC® vaccine, vets can help save the lives of dogs and humans in communities where rabies is still a risk.
+The Afya programme is proudly supported by MSD Animal through the donation of its Rabies vaccine.
+By vaccinating pets in practice, vets can help save the lives of dogs and humans in communities where rabies is still a risk.
 Each year 59,000 people around the world die from rabies, many of them children.
 Yet it is 100% preventable.

-David Sutton, Global Technical Director responsible for the MSD Animal Health small animal vaccines: “Controlling rabies is vital to the health of the whole community.
+The Global Technical Director responsible for the MSD Animal Health small animal vaccines, said: “Controlling rabies is vital to the health of the whole community.
 By vaccinating domestic dogs in developing nations, such as India, Sri Lanka and in Africa we help protect the human, domestic dog and wildlife populations.
 We believe that every community should be free of rabies.
 It’s a goal worth aspiring to.”

 For further information go to the Afya website: .